Skip to Content

 • Start by wearing a specially designed plastic cap with holes.
 These holes will be adequately sized to fit your hair strands.

-• One by one, pull out the hair strands you’re looking to dye via the holes in the plastic cap.
+• Using a highlighting hook, gently pull out the hair strands you’re looking to dye via the holes in the plastic cap.

 • While pulling out the hair strands, take care not to pull out sections close to each other.
 If a particular strand is getting a tint job, the one next to it should remain untouched.
 That’s the best way to get the frosting look.

-• Mix the hair dye product while following the instructions on the packaging.
+• After completing a 48-hour patch test, mix the hair lightener or dye product while following the instructions on the packaging.

-• Dye the hair strands outside the plastic bag.
+• Dye the hair strands that are pulled outside the plastic cap.

 • Rinse the hair dye after the recommended wait period.